-Beginning January 1st of your junior year in high school you can have one expense-paid (official) visit to a particular campus.
-You may receive no more than five such visits from January 1st of your junior year through the conclusion of your senior year in high school.
+During your senior year, you can have one expense-paid (official) visit to a particular campus.
+You may receive no more than five such visits.
 This restriction applies even if you are being recruited in more than one sport.
 You can't have an official visit unless you have given the college your high-school (or college) academic transcript and a score from a PSAT, an SAT, a PACT Plus or an ACT taken on a national test date under national testing conditions.
 Your academic transcript may be a photocopy of your official high-school (or college) transcript.
 [Note: In this instance, the Division I school may use the services of the Initial-Eligibility Clearinghouse to validate your credentials.]

 During your official visit (which may not exceed 48 hours), you may receive round-trip transportation between your home (or high school) and the campus, and you (and your parents) may receive meals, lodging and complimentary admissions to campus athletics events.
 A coach may only accompany you on your official visit when the transportation occurs by automobile and all transportation occurs within the 48-hour period.
 Meals provided to you (and/or your parents) on an official visit may be provided either on or off the institution's campus.

 The complimentary admissions you receive may provide you seating only in the facility's general seating area.
 You may not be given special seating (e.g., press box, bench area).
 In addition, a student host may help you (and your family) become acquainted with campus life.
 The host may spend \$30 per day to cover all costs of entertaining you (and your parents, legal guardians or spouse); however, the money can't be used to purchase souvenirs such as T-shirts or other college mementos.